boschresearch/Hydraulic-EoL-Testing/README.md

 # Hydraulic-EoL-Testing
 Multivariate Time Series Data usable for Time Series Segmentation and Time Series Classification.
-Each sample represents the multi-phased End-of-Line-Testing Cycle of one hydraulic pump (evolution of 9 sensors).
+Each sample represents the multi-phased End-of-Line-Testing cycle of one hydraulic pump (evolution of 9 sensors).
 For confidentality reasons, the data were normalized (standard-score) and the sensor names anonymized.

 Folder Structure:
 <pre>